Best 1-year CD Rates

 Pros and Cons of 1-year CDs

-Here are some of the advantages of a one-year CD:
+Here are some of the advantages and a few drawbacks of a one-year CD:

 • Usually pays a higher rate than a savings account.